 Melanie Miller is a maker, teacher, curator, writer and editor in the Textiles/Embroidery field.
 She also participates in and organises conferences and provides mentoring to individuals.

 Melanie has a degree in History from the London School of Economics, a degree in Textiles/Fashion from Manchester Polytechnic, and a PhD from Manchester Metropolitan University.

 Melanie worked as an editor at Dorling Kindersley book publishing company; and taught for over twenty years at Manchester Metropolitan University (MMU)/Manchester School of Art.
 She was the route leader for the MA Textiles course for eight years.

 Recently Melanie has been working with the Ideas Foundation in Manchester on a ground-breaking project in secondary schools, brokering three-way residencies between schools, student designers and cultural institutions.

 Melanie's research interests include exploring the combination of traditional and digital technologies; and issues around gender stereotyping, globalisation and branding.
 Her work has been exhibited nationally and internationally, including Art of the Stitch 2006; Global intrigue II 4th Riga International Textile and Fibre art triennial 2010; The Power of Copying, Xuzhou Museum of Art, China 2010; and The Function of Folk, Krakow Ethnographic Museum 2012.

 Melanie has extensive external examining and research supervision experience.

-Melanie has recently has been volunteering with the groundbreaking arts organisation arthur+martha; and is currently an advisor to the Quilt museum in York.
+Melanie volunteers with the pioneering arts organisation arthur+martha; and is currently an advisor to the Quilt museum in York.